joshbegley/nyt-latest/previous.md

 `Webb and Ramos were the obvious picks, and it's a pleasant surprise to see the general baseball world agree.`\
 https://nytimes.com/athletic/5622220/2024/07/07/sf-giants-heliot-ramos-logan-webb-all-stars/

-**Tigers' Riley Greene joins Tarik Skubal, gets his due with an AL All-Star nod**\
+**Tigers' Riley Greene joins Tarik Skubal, gets his due with AL All-Star nod**\
-`Riley Greene is the Tigers' first All-Star outfielder since Justin Upton in 2017.`\
+`Greene is the Tigers' first All-Star outfielder since Justin Upton in 2017.`\
 https://nytimes.com/athletic/5622187/2024/07/07/detroit-tigers-all-star-roster-riley-greene-tarik-skubal/

 **The Left United to Keep the Far Right From Power.
 Its Strategy Appeared to Work.**\